Deepfakes, Digital Nonconsent, and Safeguarding Reality

 While Taylor Swift's deepfake crisis made headlines, the reality is far more pervasive.

-Every day, thousands of ordinary people—teachers, students, professionals—become victims of this technology.
+Every day, thousands of ordinary people (teachers, students, professionals) become victims of this technology.

-Targeted by classmates for bullying and harassment
+- High School Students: targeted by classmates for bullying and harassment

-Victims of revenge porn 2.0 with AI-generated content
+- Ex-Partners: victims of revenge porn 2.0 with AI-generated content

-Politicians, journalists, activists silenced through deepfake threats
+- Public Figures: politicians, journalists, activists silenced through deepfake threats

-Extorted with threats to release fake compromising videos
+- Business Professionals: extorted with threats to release fake compromising videos

 The Consent Crisis in the Digital Age